comp-tox-jhu/CompToxLab/docs/programming_languages_tools/intro_to_r/02_basics.md

     [1]  5  6  7  8  9 10
     ```

+## Selecting Vector Elements

+When we assign values to a vector we can select certain elements

 ## Environment

 As you may have noticed we have been assigning variables and they have been added to your `Environment` window: